 /**

 The jam factor for this `Lane`.
-See `jam_factor` field in `Segment` message for definition.
+See `jam_factor` field in `Segment` message

 */